 The temple has a distinct style of their own by the lavish use of wood, stone and metals.
 The surrounding walls of temple also consist of mud.
 Moreover, the roof has coconut leaves and bamboo poles.
 Devotees also believe that this soil is a good medicine for skin diseases.

 What are the festivals celebrated at Nagercoil Nagaraja Temple?

 Some of the festivals celebrated at nagercoil nagaraja Temple are:

 - Thai Brahmmotsavam in January-February; Aavani Sundays and Aavani Aslesha (Aayilyam) star day and Krishna Jayanthi in August-September.

 - Navarathri in September-October and Tirukarthikai in November-December are the festivals celebrated in the temple.

-How to reach Nagercoil Nagaraja Temple
+Here’s how to reach Nagercoil Nagaraja Temple:

-- Padmanabhapuram Palace, is one of the chief attractions of Tamil Nadu located in Padmanabhapuram village of Kanyakumari District about 15 km from Nagercoil.
-It was built by King Iravi Varma Kulasekhara Perumal around 1601 A.Dwhich is best known for its antique and tricky woodworks.
+- Padmanabhapuram Palace, is one of the chief attractions of Tamil Nadu in Padmanabhapuram village of Kanyakumari District about 15 km from Nagercoil.
+King Iravi Varma Kulasekhara Perumal built it around 1601 A. D. which is famous for its antique and tricky woodworks.

 - Vivekananda Rock Memorial is also a popular tourist attraction in Kanyakumari in honor of Swami Vivekananda and his teachings.